PALM BEACH, Florida — It's a request we get all the time:

 That's it!
-Why is this so good, I asked.
-The scrub provides dramatic skin hydration and nourishment, Durivou explained, vanilla helps to calm and soothe; ginger is enriched with anti-inflammatory properties that help stimulate, hydrate, and renew skin's healthy radiance.
+Why is this so good, I asked the spa's general manager.
+Because the scrub provides dramatic skin hydration and nourishment,; vanilla helps to calm and soothe; and ginger is enriched with anti-inflammatory properties that help stimulate, hydrate, and renew skin's healthy radiance.

 I'll take it.

 And I'll gladly go back for more.